VimIcewind/IceVim/README.md

 -------------------------------------------------------------------------------
 1. The .vimrc  is used in both Windows and Linux.

-2. The vimfiles is used in Windows.
+2. The vimfiles, dict, tools is used in Windows.

     You may need to change your vimpath in .vimrc if your vimpath is not "D:\vim" in Windows.